 Manage your expectations for the networking event

-How about setting somewhat modest goals, like coming away having learned something valuable and having met at least one valuable connection who is agreeable to meeting up again after the event.
+How about setting somewhat modest goals, like coming away having learned something valuable and having met at least one valuable connection.
 If you come away with more, awesome!
 If you make two or three great connections, so much the better.
-But if you meet your goals, then at least you have managed your expectations.
+But if you meet your goals, then at least you’ve managed your expectations.

 What are the alternatives to attending networking events?